BromeRST/find-gotchi/scripts/userBalances/README.md

 - Identifies users that exist only in one subgraph
 - Detects differences in balances and values
 - Exports results to a JSON file
+- Prints progress logs for each batch of requests

 ## Folder Structure